Application

 Advantages

-- The water-in-oil emulsions used are 3D printed by Digital Light Processing technology, resulting in porous stretchable soft complex structures at very high resolution.
+- The water-in-oil emulsions are printed using Digital Light Processing (DLP), producing porous, stretchable, soft structures with high resolution.

-- The printed objects possess three degrees of porosity, first, the intrinsic pores made by the water droplets, second, by the interconnectivity of the pores, and the third is by the cellular design geometry enabled by the 3D printing technology.
+- The printed objects feature three levels of porosity: intrinsic pores from the water droplets, interconnected pore networks, and cellular geometry defined by the 3D design.

-- Functional materials can be easily embedded within both thee pores and the elastomer
+- Functional materials can be embedded both in the pores and within the elastomer.

 Opportunity